 What you need to know

-If you have a fixed price tariff and pay by Direct Debit or standing order, for most fixed tariffs you’ll get a discount of £40 a year for each fuel when compared to other ways of paying.
+If you have a fixed price tariff and pay by Direct Debit or standing order, you’ll get a yearly discount for each fuel when compared to other ways of paying.
 The discount is applied to your standing charge on a pence per day basis, until your tariff ends.

 If you have a standard variable tariff, your energy prices are capped and the maximum price you pay (known as a cap) is set by Ofgem, the energy regulator.
 If you pay by Direct Debit or standing order, your standing charge and unit prices will be discounted.
 Your discount will vary depending on how much energy you use, where you live and your meter type.
 If you qualified for Warm Home Discount before 1 August 2019, your prices will be discounted regardless of how you pay.